Who We Are

 At Hough School a part-time assistant helps the Vancouver School District FCRC Coordinator manage the Family Service Center.

 Mental Health is an area of focus for the Hough Foundation.
-We connect many students and families to mental health resources in the community.
+We connect and pay for many students and families to receive mental health resources in the community as well.

-The Administrative Assistant coordinates our three after school enrichment programs, Glee choral group Escola de Samba (Brazilian-style drumming) and Band.
+Our Administrative Assistants coordinate our five after school enrichment programs, Glee choral group, Escola de Samba (Brazilian-style drumming) Beginning Band, Enspire Arts and Horticulture Therapy.
 Music education helps prepare the brain for math and literacy.
 Children involved in these programs tend to have improved grades and school attendance.
-Being a part of Glee or the Escola de Samba enables students to perform on stage in front of their school community, their families as well as out in the community.
+Being a part of Glee, Escola de Samba or Beginning Band enables students to perform on stage in front of their school community, their families as well as out in the community.
 These performances bolster self-pride and esteem helping students to feel a strong connection to their school and community at large.
 Many students that participate in Hough Foundation music programs continue to be involved in the arts as they go forward to middle and high school.